-Costa Rica is forever associated with coffee.
-It’s the main industry everyone seems to know it for.
-The Ticos have done much to encourage the growth of coffee and protect its own industries.
+Coffee is strongly associated with Costa Rica.
+It’s the main industry the country known for.
+The Ticos (Costa Rican people) have done much to encourage the growth of coffee and protect its industries.
 If you want to know where your rich morning aromas come from, read on for some fast facts about coffee in Costa Rica.

 Where It Came From

-Despite its reputation as one of the main coffee growing nations, it was never a natural growing region for coffee.
+Despite its reputation as one of the main coffee growing nations, it was not a natural growing region for the bean.
 The Spanish introduced coffee in 1798 in an attempt to take advantage of the space and land of Costa Rica, as well as the increasing popularity of this warm drink.

 The Spanish were concerned they didn’t have a national export from this part of the world.
 Every Tico was required by law to have a few plants on their land.
-There were financial incentives to grow coffee as well.
-Originally, they were only designed to be grown for ornamental reasons.
+There were also financial incentives to grow coffee.
+Originally, the plants were designed to be grown for ornamental purposes.

 Costa Rica holds the honour of being the first country in Central America to turn coffee into an industry.
 As described above, this is mainly due to Spain’s desire to create a national export.
 It wasn’t the first country to grow coffee plants in this part of the world.
 The Portuguese and French helped to introduce it to many of the Caribbean islands and other parts of their respective empires first.